mvysny/vaadin-boot/README.md

 Make sure to add an empty file named `src/main/resources/webapp/ROOT` - that will allow Vaadin Boot to quickly figure out the precise location of your webapp directory in the class loader.

+Packaging `webapp` folder to jar file indeed slows down the retrieval of static resources a bit.
+However, this is not really a big performance problem since the browsers will cache the static resources;
+this also simplifies and hardens Vaadin Boot itself since we don't have to figure out the webapp folder location based on the app zip file structure or your dev env file system structure.

 ### Command-line Args

 At the moment it's "Do it yourself".
 Good start